Paroxysmisch/genome-assembly/dissertation/main.typ

 We detail the training and inference pipeline next.
 A detailed illustration can be found in @fig:overview.

 === Generating the overlap graph
 The first step of generating an overlap graph is gathering the raw read data.
 Since we are unable to produce our own sequencing data, reads from the `CHM13v2` @t2t human genome assembly (`BioProject PRJNA559484` @chm13-acrocentric) are instead simulated.
 This simulation is performed using a utility called `PBSIM3` @pbsim3 that emulates the read profile of @pacbio @hifi long-reads according to `fastq` data (`fastq` is a format for storing the sequencing data, in addition to per-base quality scores that are crucial for our simulation) from the sequencing of the `HG002` draft human reference @hg002-github.
-When simulating reads, a $times #h(0em) 60$ coverage factor is used (enough reads to cover the genome $60$ times over).
+When simulating reads, a $times #h(0em) 60$ coverage factor is used (enough reads to cover the genome $60$ times over). @sec:datasets details the sections of the genome used for training, validation, and testing in more detail.

-For training, we choose chromosomes 19 and 15, representing both non-acrocentric, and acrocentric chromosomes.
+// For training, we choose chromosomes 19 and 15, representing both non-acrocentric, and acrocentric chromosomes.
 An acrocentric chromosome is one where the centromere, the region of a chromosome that holds sister chromatids together, is not located centrally on the chromosome, but towards one end.
 For validation and test, we likewise choose chromosomes 11 and 22, and chromosomes 9 and 21, respectively.
 Note that the chromosomes chosen for both training and evaluation, represent the most difficult ones during assembly due to the tangles often present in their real-life overlap graphs.
 Additionally, the centromeric region of each of these chromosomes is extracted for generating reads, where most assembly complexity arises @chm13-acrocentric.
 By training on only a small portion of the chromosomes present in the genome, we demonstrate the positive generalization capabilities of our neural method.

 Once the reads are generated, `Hifiasm` @hifiasm-paper, a de novo assembler specifically designed for @pacbio @hifi read data, is used to generate the overlap graph.
 Note that no traditional graph simplification algorithms like transitive edge removal, dead-end trimming, or bubble removal, are applied.
 Also, it is important to note that the overlap graph produced is a symmetric overlap graph as the reads can belong to either strand of the @dna.
 The symmetric overlap graph consists of one graph, and its dual that contains a duplicate set of nodes representing the same reads, but with the edges reversed.
 This is due to an interesting property during sequencing where reads from the dual @dna strand are sequenced in reverse order along the length of the @dna.